Pension drawdown options

 Buying an annuity

 This is a more traditional approach, in which you use your entire pension pot to buy an income stream from an insurance provider or annuity firm.
+You can read more in our comprehensive guide to annuities.

-A third alternative is ‘Uncrystallised Funds Pension Lump Sum’ (UFPLS, or FLUMP).
+Another alternative is ‘Uncrystallised Funds Pension Lump Sum’ (UFPLS, or FLUMP).
 It is similar to drawdown, but in every withdrawal, it is compulsory to take the tax-free and taxable cash simultaneously.

 In many scenarios, flexi-access provides a more helpful option than UFPLS.
 For example, savers can withdraw the taxable money in years where their tax liability is lower, or hold to the taxable part of their income for a greater period of time, allowing for the balance to compound in an investment account for longer.

 Flexi-access has proven to be more popular than UFPLS on the main part, but UFPLS is sometimes used when your pension provider doesn’t offer drawdown.
-Speak to an advisor to find out which option is the right one for you.

 Are there cases where UFLPS might work better?

 There are still some scenarios in which UFLPS may be a more appropriate option.
 As with all things drawdown related, it’s important to take advice from a qualified pension advisor before making any decisions.
-Make an enquiry to speak an expert pensions advisor today.
+Make an enquiry to speak to an expert pensions advisor today.

 Speak to a UK pensions expert about your income drawdown options